 - TOA5 Table output format.
-Changed via LoggerNet Setup Standard View, Data Files tab.
-Other formats include: TOB1 and TOACI1. - MyStation Station name.
+Changed via LoggerNet Setup Standard View, Data Files tab. - MyStation Station name.
 Changed via LoggerNet Setup, Device Configuration Utility, or CRBasic program. - GRANITE 6 Data logger model. - 1142 Data logger serial number. - GRANITE 6.Std.01 Data logger OS version. - CPU:MyTemperature.CRB Data logger program name.
 Changed by sending a new program (see Sending a program to the data logger (p.
-49) for more information). - 1958 Data logger program signature.
+48) for more information).

+- 1958 Data logger program signature.
 Changed by revising a program or sending a new program (see Sending a program to the data logger (p.
-49) for more information). - OneMin Table name as declared in the running program (see Creating data tables in a program (p.
-61) for more information).
+48) for more information). - OneMin Table name as declared in the running program (see Creating data tables in a program (p.
+59) for more information).

 The second header row reports field names.
 Default field names are a combination of the variable names (or aliases) from which data is derived, and a three-letter suffix.
 The suffix is an abbreviation of the data process that outputs the data to storage.
 A list of these abbreviations follows in Data processing abbreviations (p.
-60).
+58).